VATSALVARSHNEY108/B.O.I.-MARK-2/docs/HUMAN_INTERFACE_ENHANCEMENTS.md

 # 🎯 Human-Like Interface Enhancements

 ## Overview
-Enhanced the VATSAL voice assistant with human-like personality, natural conversation flow, and dynamic response variations to create a more engaging and natural user experience.
+Enhanced the BOI voice assistant with human-like personality, natural conversation flow, and dynamic response variations to create a more engaging and natural user experience.

 ---